Campello-Lab/Bagging_for_LID/README.md

 - Don't forget to make this GitHub repo public once it is ready for submission.

-- Don't forget to fix this README to the paths of the eventual public github page, paper, and so on.
+- Don't forget to fix this README to the paths of the eventual public GitHub page, paper, and so on.

 ## Reproducibility